 Treatment for stomach ulcers in dogs often depends on the severity of the condition.
-In cases where the ulcer has perforated the wall of the stomach, for example, dogs may require surgery.
+In cases where the ulcer perforates the wall of the stomach, for example, dogs may require surgery.

-If a dog has suffered from dehydration due to vomiting and diarrhea, intravenous fluids may be needed to restore hydration and electrolytes.
-Veterinary treatment will also focus on the underlying cause of the stomach ulcer.
+Dogs who suffer from dehydration due to vomiting or diarrhea may need intravenous fluids to restore hydration and electrolytes.
+Treatment will also focus on the underlying cause of the ulcer.

-Veterinarians will usually prescribe an antacid medication to reduce the level of stomach acid and allow the ulcer to heal.
-They will also likely prescribe dietary changes.
+Vets usually prescribe antacid medication to reduce stomach acid and allow the ulcer to heal.
+They’ll also likely prescribe dietary changes.
 Dogs who have stomach ulcers should stick to low-fat, bland foods so they can heal and prevent more ulcers from forming.

-If there is a bacterial cause of the ulcers, then antibiotics will be prescribed.
+If there is a bacterial cause of the ulcers, then vets will prescribe antibiotics.

-There are several natural treatments for ulcers, as well.
-Many dog owners use licorice root, aloe vera, slippery elm, echinacea, or alfalfa.
+Some pet parents try natural treatments for ulcers, as well.
+They may use licorice root, aloe vera, slippery elm, echinacea, or alfalfa.
 Certain supplements such as L-glutamine and quercetine can also strengthen the immune system and prevent new ulcers from forming.

-You should ask your veterinarian about these treatments before offering them to your dog.
+You must ask your vet about these treatments before offering them to your dog.

 Has your dog ever suffered from a stomach ulcer?
 How did you treat it?
 Let us know in the comments below!